alexl8819/IP-address-tracker/README.md

 ### What I learned

-After seeing many people choose to publically share their GeoIP API key, I was reminded of how important it was to make sure resources are well protected and secured behind a backend server.
-Therefore for this project, I chose to write a serverless edge function using my existing vercel account to complete this project.
+For this project, I chose to write a serverless edge function using my existing vercel account to complete the backend for this project.
 I learned a bit about improving initial response performance of my app utilizing dynamic lazy loading and suspense features and source map debugging for bundle bloat.
-I also learned and wrote a few basic test cases to test out functionality of some of my components through DOM testing.
+I also learned and wrote a few basic test cases to test out functionality of some of my components through jest via DOM testing.
 I could not figure out a good way to test the map component as it contains a graphical map but I will upload a test if I can think of one.
 I hope to start my next project with snapshot testing in mind as testing seems to make me re-think how to organize my components better.